U.S. Army Corps of Engineers’ Divisions Partner to Support Hurricane Response Readiness

+WINCHESTER, Va. – Although the U.S. Army Corps of Engineers Transatlantic Division's primary mission is to provide support to the U.S. Central Command and Special Operations Command across the Middle East and Central Asia, it is also an essential member of the Army Corps of Engineers’ support system for responding to natural disasters here at home through an internal partnership with the Army Corps of Engineers South Atlantic Division.

+Partnership is critical during natural disaster support operations because it allows organizations to leverage their combined resources, expertise, and knowledge to respond more effectively and efficiently to the disaster.
+No single organization or agency can manage a large-scale natural disaster alone, and partnerships are essential to mobilize and coordinate a comprehensive response effort.
+This becomes even more crucial when considering the response needed in the event of nearly simultaneous major hurricanes.

-Scott Cilley, the Transatlantic Division’s Plans and Operations chief and Kimberly Adkins, the Current Operations chief, stand for a group photo during the 2023 Army Corps of Engineers South Atlantic Division Emergency Management Community of Practice Workshop and Hurricane Tabletop Exercise at the South Atlantic Division’s headquarters in Atlanta, Apr.
+As enduring partners in this effort, Scott Cilley, the Transatlantic Division’s Plans and Operations chief and Kimberly Adkins, the Current Operations chief, attended the 2023 Army Corps of Engineers South Atlantic Division Emergency Management Community of Practice Workshop and Hurricane Tabletop Exercise at the South Atlantic Division’s headquarters in Atlanta, Apr.
 17-21.

 |Date Taken: